playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-introduction/index.md

 ## Installing & testing the data pack

-To turn this folder into a data pack, we simply need to convert the "animal-spawner" folder into a zip file.
+To turn this folder into a data pack, we simply need to convert the "1-introduction" folder into a zip file.

 <!-- tabs:start -->